Create, edit and delete statuses in team-managed projects

 Workflows represent your team’s process.
-They control how people progress your project’s work, and guide them on how to take a task from start to finish.
+They control how people progress work, and guide them on how to take a task from start to finish.

-You must have the administrator role in your project to do the things described on this page.
-More about team-managed project roles.
+You must have the following to do the things described on this page.

-Two concepts define a workflow in team-managed projects:
+Two concepts define a workflow in team-managed spaces:

 Statuses – the steps in your team’s working process that describe the state of a task.